New route, timing and more: What to know about the 2024 Chicago Pride Parade

-The annual event marks the culmination of a month of pride festivities, capping off June with one of the largest Pride parades in the country, and even the world, with more than one million people expected along the route.
+Chicago's Pride Month festivities will come to a close on Sunday with the city's annual Pride Parade, marking one of the largest in the country -- and even the world.

-This year's parade is set to once again travel through Chicago's landmark Lakeview neighborhood, along with the Northhalsted, Uptown and Lincoln Park neighborhoods.
+The 2024 Pride Parade, which will once again travel through Chicago's Lakeview neighborhood, will be the city's 53rd, serving as "the crowning event of Pride Month in Chicago," with more than one million people expected to line the route.

-It will be the city's 53rd pride parade, serving as "the crowning event of Pride Month in Chicago."
+This year's event will come with some changes, including a new route and time.

-But this year also comes with some changes, including a new time, new route and a smaller number of floats.
+From those changes to planned performances, the theme and best viewing spots, here's everything you need to know:

 When is the Chicago Pride Parade?